rbisdorff/Digraph3/docSphinx/tutorial.rst

 Simulating Metropolis random walks
 ----------------------------------

-Finally, we provide the :py:class:`graphs.MetropolisChain` class, a specialization of the :py:class:`graphs.Graph` class, for implementing a generic **Metropolis MCMC** (Monte Carlo Markov Chain) sampler for simulating random walks on a given graph following a given probability  :code:`probs = {‘v1’: x, ‘v2’: y, ...}` for visiting each vertex (see lines 14-22).
+Finally, we provide the :py:class:`graphs.MetropolisChain` class, a specialization of the :py:class:`graphs.Graph` class, for implementing a generic **Metropolis MCMC** (Monte Carlo Markov Chain) sampler for simulating random walks on a given graph following a given probability  :code:`probs = {‘v1’: x, ‘v2’: y, ...}` for visiting each vertex (see Lines 14-22).

         >>> from graphs import MetropolisChain
 	>>> g = Graph(numberOfVertices=5,edgeProbability=0.5)